RealFascinated/simple-links/README.md

 			"url": "https://git.fascinated.cc", // Where the button goes to when clicked "icon": "fab fa-github", // The icon of the button (can be removed to show no icon) "color": {
-				// The color of the icon
+				// The color of the icon (tailwindcss colors) "normal": "bg-green-700"
-				"normal": "bg-green-700"
 			}
 		},